 By Michael G. Stogner

 Update: 10/24/2019 Congratulations to the Palo Alto Daily Post for their Front Page Story on Sheriff Sergeant Lou Aquino’s DUI Arrest on September 14, 2019.
+That is 23 days after the SMCN.com article.
 They are the only one of 7 Print Media in San Mateo County to inform the public.
 The San Mateo Daily Journal placed it on the Website version I asked Jon Mays if he published it in print copy he has not responded.
 Sheriff Carlos G. Bolanos and PIO Rosemary Blankswade refuse to even respond to my request for his Booking Photo.

 Update 10/21/2019 There is no blood alcohol result because he refused to submit to a chemical test as required by law.
 This means for the ordinary resident your Drivers License is suspended for 1 year.